 Think of it as the difference between a good instrument and a great one.
 Lidocaine gets the job done, but the addition of epinephrine refines its performance, allowing you to work with greater control and confidence.
 For a wide range of dental procedures, from routine restorations to complex surgical interventions, this synergistic pairing provides a more predictable and effective anesthetic solution.
 Let’s break down the specific benefits that make this combination a clinical standard.

-Achieve Longer-Lasting Anesthesia
+Longer-Lasting Anesthesia for Complex Procedures

 One of the most significant advantages of adding epinephrine is the extended duration of anesthesia.
 Lidocaine alone typically provides pulpal anesthesia for about 60 to 120 minutes.
 However, when combined with epinephrine, that duration can extend from two to six hours.
 This is because epinephrine, a vasoconstrictor, narrows the local blood vessels.
 This action slows the rate at which lidocaine is absorbed into the bloodstream, keeping the anesthetic concentrated at the injection site for a longer period.
 This prolonged effect is invaluable for lengthy procedures, ensuring your patient remains comfortable from start to finish without the need for re-injection.

-Improve Hemostasis for a Clearer Field
+Better Hemostasis for a Clear Surgical Field

 Epinephrine’s vasoconstrictive properties are also key to achieving effective hemostasis.
 By constricting blood vessels at the treatment site, the anesthetic solution significantly reduces bleeding.
 This creates a clearer, drier operating field, which is critical for procedures requiring high precision, such as extractions, periodontal surgery, and implant placement.
 Improved visibility allows you to work more accurately and efficiently, minimizing complications and improving clinical outcomes.
 SurgiMac’s line of anesthetic products is formulated to provide this reliable control, ensuring you can focus on the procedure at hand, not on managing excess bleeding.

-Enhance Patient Comfort and Procedural Efficiency
+Greater Patient Comfort and Efficiency

 When you combine longer-lasting anesthesia with a bloodless field, the result is a smoother experience for both you and your patient.
 Patients remain profoundly numb throughout the procedure, which reduces their anxiety and discomfort.
 For you, this means fewer interruptions.
 You can work steadily and confidently without stopping to re-administer anesthetic or manage bleeding.
 This streamlined workflow not only improves the quality of your work but can also shorten appointment times, allowing you to stay on schedule while delivering exceptional care.
 It’s a simple change that makes a big difference in the overall flow of your clinical day.